Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Honestly:

-• Plant <50 connected devices: Wi-Fi 6 more efficient.
+• Plant with fewer than 50 connected devices: Wi-Fi 6 is more efficient.

 • No real URLLC cases: if you don’t need <20ms latency, don’t pay the premium.